clicknium/clicknium-docs/doc/references/python/webdriver/browser/browsertab/webelement/find_elements_by_xpath.md

         timeout: int = 30
     ) -> List[WebElement]***

-In current opened browser, find elements by the given xpath.
+In current opened browser, find elements by the given XPath.

 **Parameters:**
     &emsp;**xpath[Required]**: str
-        &emsp;&emsp; the xpath of the element to find.
+        &emsp;&emsp; the XPath of the element to find.
     &emsp;**timeout**: int
         &emsp;&emsp; Timeout for the operation, the unit is second, and the default value is 30 seconds.